grvsrm/grvsrm-hugo/content/post/Beach Volleyball/index.md

     ## # ... with 4 more variables: .estimator <chr>, mean <dbl>, n <int>,
     ## #   std_err <dbl>

+### Visualize the results
+We can visually see how average performace of the model in terms of AUC changed for different values of model parameters converged.

 ``` r
 xgb_res %>%
   collect_metrics() %>%